 Use our Frequently Asked Questions to find out more about the product, what it covers, how it was developed and its features.

-If you can't find the information you are looking for, please use the 'contact us' button on the right side of the page to ask us a question.
+If you can't find the information you are looking for, please contact us.

 SFG20 is the standard maintenance specification for building engineering services.
 It is recognised as the industry standard and is an essential tool for planned maintenance.
 It is the benchmark for working standards; providing building owners, managers, contractors, consultants and end users with the tools to keep buildings properly maintained and compliant.
 SFG20 is made available through a dynamic web-based service which is updated in real-time.